zhufuyi/sponge_doc/en/microservice-development-protobuf.md

 make run
 ```

-> [!note] During development, you will frequently use the `make proto` command, which internally runs a series of code generation subcommands: it generates template code for API interfaces, error codes, RPC client testing code, and relevant *.pb.go files.
+> [!note] During development, you will frequently use the `make proto` command, which internally runs a series of code generation subcommands: it generates template code for API interfaces, error codes, grpc client testing code, and relevant *.pb.go files.
 It also automatically merges the API-related code.
 You don't need to worry about overwriting existing business logic code.
 Even if something unexpected happens (e.g., a power outage), you can find a backup of the code before each merge in the `/tmp/sponge_merge_backup_code` directory.
 If you are on a Windows environment, it will be located at `C:\Users\YourUserName\AppData\Local\Temp\sponge_merge_backup_code`.
 If you add or update API interface descriptions in the proto files, you need to execute this command; otherwise, it's not necessary.

 Use the **Goland** IDE to open the project code, navigate to the `internal/service` directory, and open the test file with the suffix `_client_test.go`.
 This file contains tests and performance benchmarking functions for each API interface defined in the proto file.
 You can fill in request parameters before testing, similar to testing API interfaces in a Swagger interface, as shown below:

 ![micro-rpc-test](assets/images/micro-rpc-test.png)

 If you don't have the **Goland** IDE, you can run tests using commands.
-Switch to the `internal/service` directory, open the test file with the suffix `_client_test.go`, modify the request parameters for the RPC methods, and execute the test command, e.g., `go test -run Test_service_teacher_methods/GetByID`.
+Switch to the `internal/service` directory, open the test file with the suffix `_client_test.go`, modify the request parameters for the grpc methods, and execute the test command, e.g., `go test -run Test_service_teacher_methods/GetByID`.

 <br>